sapegin/washingcode-book/manuscript/100_Code_style.md

 ];
 ```

-Now we need to change only one line:
+Now, we need to change only one line:

 ```diff
 const dogs = [